Private visiting vessels

 There are no restrictions for pets coming directly into Jersey from the Channel Islands, UK or the Isle of Man.
 Pets travelling from the Republic of Ireland must be accompanied by a valid pet passport.

-Pet passport information on States of Jersey website
+Pet passport information on Government of Jersey website

 Boats with animals on board arriving from other territories / countries